Pink grapefruit drizzle cake – a light and fluffy cake with a zesty pink grapefruit drizzle! If you’re a fan of citrus cakes you will love it!

 - Place the sugar and grapefruit zest in a large bowl.
 Using your fingers, rub the zest into the sugar until the sugar is damp and fragrant from the zest oils.
 Add the butter and cream the mixture until very light and fluffy.

 - Add the beaten eggs, a little at a time, beating well after each addition.
-Sieve the flour, baking powder and semolina together and fold into the mixture.
+Sieve the flour, baking powder and semolina together and fold into the mixture, then fold in the grapefruit juice.

 - While the cake is in the oven, make the drizzle by heating the sugar and grapefruit juice in a small pan over a low heat.
 Once the sugar has melted, increase the heat to a gentle simmer and let it bubble gently for a few minutes until slightly reduced and syrupy.
 Remove from the heat and set aside.